DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture5.md

 - We touch on the very basics as a starting point into more advanced quantitative finance.
 - We will also use both concepts for pricing options via Monte Carlo simulation in a few weeks time.

+> - Risk-neutral approach
+>   - Present some exotic options, priced with Monte Carlo techniques

+It’s important to note that the Black-Scholes model is derived under a large list of assumptions.
+Some of these include what might be called the “usual assumptions” in financial theory and modelling:
+- Constant risk-free rate r and volatility σ over life of option.
+- No restrictions on borrowing and lending.
+- Borrowing and lending rates are equal.
+- No transaction costs like brokerage, bid-ask spreads, taxes, etc.
+- Assets are infinitely divisible (can buy “1.0346” units).
+- No restrictions on short selling.
+- Trading is continuous (at infinitesimally small time intervals).
+- There are no arbitrage opportunities in markets.

+> - Standard market modelling - Black Scholes
+>   - usual assumptions you come across in classical theory
+>   - Assumptions around people's behaviour
+>   - Borrowing and lending rates equal, etc.

+We’re not so much interested in them as we are in the assumption on the stochastic or random process followed by the underlying asset.
+- This assumption basically characterises the Black-Scholes framework and tells us the correct interpretation of the volatility parameter σ.
+In the risk-neutral pricing approach, we can prove that the underlying asset follows **geometric Brownian motion (GBM)**

+$$S_{t} = Se^{(r-\frac{1}{2} \sigma ^{2})t + \sigma \sqrt{t} Z} \: \: \text{for} \: \: 0 \le t \le T$$

+> - Assumptions of the underlying asset
+> - Underlying assets returns are normally distributed